 Next, the relentless innovators at Stamen have recently announced a new visualisation project to explore the incredible the volume of data that is all the IP addresses on the internet.
 The start-off point for their work has been to come up with a basic metaphor for the project but rather than starting off with a traditional map approach they “wanted to get a sense for the overall flow of things” and so deployed streamgraphs, here to take a look at some specific data around the trends of visitors to British gambling websites.

 Stamen have also previously worked on a project to display the changing strength of digital signals that overlay urban landscapes.
-The visualisation below displays the relative strength and density of networks encountered over time as a participant walks through a city.
+Their visualisation displays the relative strength and density of networks encountered over time as a participant walks through a city.
 Each new network creates a new vertical bar and a new colour on the spectrum, fading and disappearing as the signal strength comes and goes.
 The height of each bar represents the combined strength of the wireless networks currently in range.
 Open networks are presented above the central line with a white background and closed/private networks are below the line with the grey background.

 This next work, by Jure Leskovec, Lars Backstrom and Jon Kleinberg, attempts a similar multi-layered approach for a “Meme-tracking and the Dynamics of the News Cycle” project to present the rhythm and flow of news stories across millions of news and media sites and articles over time.
 The difference with the other streamgraphs approach here is the use of a fixed baseline axis, which I’ll come on to later.